ATPL (H) / IR course structure

-In addition to the revision weeks, there are optional accelerator days also conducted at Bristol Groundschool’s training centre in Clevedon, designed to help you if you feel you need it with additional classroom time dealing with the more tricky subjects.
+In addition to the revision weeks, there are optional accelerator days also conducted at Bristol Groundschool’s training centre in Clevedon, UK, designed to help you if you feel you need it with additional classroom time dealing with the more tricky subjects.

 You have a total of 6 sittings to pass all the exams and no more than 4 attempts at any one subject within those 6 sittings.

 Maths and Physics